microsoft/CCF/doc/generated/config.rst

 ``node_certificate``
 --------------------

+This section includes configuration for the node x509 identity certificate.

 - ``subject_name``: Subject name to include in node certificate.
 Default: ``"CN=CCF Node"``.

 - ``subject_alt_names``: List of ``iPAddress:`` or ``dNSName:`` strings to include as Subject Alternative Names (SAN) in node certificates.
 If none is set, the node certificate will automatically include the value of the main RPC interface 'published_rpc_address'.